material-shell/material-shell/README.md

 -   GTK and GNOME Shell theme: [Plata Theme](https://gitlab.com/tista500/plata-theme)
 -   Icon theme: [Tela Icon Theme](https://github.com/vinceliuice/Tela-icon-theme)

-## For Multi Monitor with different scaling factor to work properly
+## For Multi Monitor with different scaling factors to work properly
-You need to enable Wayland Fractionnal Scaling capabilities with:
+You need to enable Wayland Fractional Scaling capabilities with:
 ```
 gsettings set org.gnome.mutter experimental-features "['scale-monitor-framebuffer']"
 ```
-Note that it current have the downside to make XWayland window to possibly become blurry
+Note that it currently has the downside of making the XWayland window possibly become blurry

 # Reset Material Shell

-## Reset the Material Shell persistent state
+## Reset the Material Shell's persistent state

-If you have some weird behavior or a degradation over time, it can be a good idea to try to reset the Material Shell state.
+If you have some weird behavior or degradation over time, it can be a good idea to try to reset the Material Shell state.

 1. Open Looking Glass tool by pressing `Alt + F2` and type `lg`
 2. Copy and paste the command `global.set_persistent_state('material-shell-state',new GLib.Variant('s', '{}'));`
-3. Reload the shell by either pressing `Alt + F2` and type `r` (does not work on Wayland), or log out and then log in again.
+3. Reload the shell by either pressing `Alt + F2` and typing `r` (does not work on Wayland) or logging out and then logging in again.

 ## Reset the Material Shell settings